shoemker/MaskedHabbit/README.md

   <li>Ability to delete tasks</li>
 	<li>Ability to update tasks by accepting them</li>
   <li>Errors shown for login, signup, and task creation</li>
-  <li>Small Google Map window for each task, showing where the
+  <li>Small Google Map window for each task, showing where the tasks are located</li>
 </ol>
 <br>